-From an Instagram business uploading a video or a branded YouTube tutorial, to an animation agency producing new work for a client, or a talking head from the CEO doing the rounds on a company email, all of these media carry liability.
+From an Instagram business uploading a video or a film maker sharing a branded YouTube tutorial, to an animation agency producing new work for a client, or a talking head from the CEO doing the rounds on a company email, all of these media carry liability.

 What are your risks?